ViridianForge/github-tutorial/README.md

-# Hands-on Introduction to the GitHub Work Flow
+# A Tale of GitHub

 ## Background